backender/marcjuch.li/_posts/2013-04-21-how-to-use-validation-groups-in-symfony.md

 ---
 {% include JB/setup %}

-In this post I'm going to show how to use validation groups in symfony with the example of an order form.
+In this post I'm going to show how to use validation groups in symfony according to a simple example of an order form.

-The validation groups allow to specify which validation assertions (as groups) should be used when you are validating a model.
+The validation groups allow to specify which validation assertions (considered as groups) should be used when a model is validated.

 ## Problem
 A form should offer the possibility to use separate billing and shipping adresses.
 Therefore we use a **checkbox**.
 If the checkbox is selected, it means the user would like to order to a separate shipping adress.
 So we have to determine which fields of our form should be validated during the form handling process.